fatiharapoglu/twitter/README.md

 -   [x] optimistic update on follow/unfollow
 -   [x] lazy load tweets / react query implementation for lazy loading
 -   [x] add is following you feature
--   [ ] complete edit profile page
+-   [x] complete edit profile page
 -   [ ] cascade in postgresql / how to handle deleted tweets
 -   [ ] add delete options for users tweets
--   [ ] authorization wall for delete/follow/unfollow
+-   [ ] authorization wall for delete/follow/unfollow/edit
 -   [ ] add retweet and delete tweet logic
 -   [ ] exlude password in prisma includes:{}, fix types and what includes for all api routes, chance include to select, more readable
 -   [ ] single tweet page shows all replies or only first degree replies?